Awareness

 The Fund’s work ensures that his legacy lives on by working to build a new generation of artists and advocates.
 We believe in the power of photography to bring attention to stories often overlooked, but also to create empathy and action to ignite change.

-The Fund works to build the next generation of empathetic visual storytellers by supporting education and awareness programs focused on children, youth, and underserved communities.
+The Fund works to build the next generation of empathetic visual storytellers by supporting education and awareness programs.

 Photoville